Into the Mind of Microsoft Security, Part 2: AI for Security – The New SecOps Mindset

 • AI-ready resilience & operating model: prove, improve, repeat

-If you previously found value in this article or my other publications, you’ll want what’s coming next.
-Stay tuned — the book is coming soon. 🙏
+If you previously found value in this article or my other publications, you’ll want this complete reference guide.

-⤵️ Download the high-resolution image by clicking the button at the end of the article.
+⤵️ The archived article included this image below.
+Feel free to download the high-resolution images by clicking the button at the end of the article as per the terms of use.

 This new mindset for modern SecOps resonates up and down the org chart.
 CISOs appreciate having a unified view of risk (with less swivel-chair between tools) and the ability to get concise, board-ready updates on the security posture.
 Security managers and SOC leads see value in coordinated defenses that reduce gaps and hand-offs between teams.
 And for the front-line analysts and IT admins, having AI copilots and integrated systems means less time on tedious tasks and more time preventing and hunting threats.